Sachin-Thakur/dbt-vertica-3x/README.md

 - Incremental Materialization: cleanup and standardization
 - More functional adapter tests to inherit
 ### 1.2.0
-- igrate necessary cross-db macros into adapter and ensure they're tested accordingly
+- migrate necessary cross-db macros into adapter and ensure they're tested accordingly
 - remove any copy-and-pasted materialization (if your adapter inherits from another adapter)

 - add new basic tests BaseDocsGenerate and BaseDocsGenReferences

 - consider checking and testing support for Python 3.10

+- dbt-labs/dbt-core#5432 might make it into the second release cut in the next week, in which case, you'll also might want to:implement method and tests for connection retry logic1.0.3

+- Refactored the adapter to model after dbt's global_project macros

+- Unimplemented functions should throw an exception that it's not implemented.
+If you stumble across this, please open an Issue or PR so we can investigate.

 ### 1.0.3
 - Refactored the adapter to model after dbt's global_project macros
 - Unimplemented functions should throw an exception that it's not implemented.
 If you stumble across this, please open an Issue or PR so we can investigate.